 Can’t attend an ADHD conference?
 You can still learn about ADHD from experts in the field.
 Best of all, you can view them on your own time and for no charge.

-*Best of the Web –CADDAC 2009 ADHD Conference videos – A wonderful gift from – The Centre for ADD/ADHD Advocacy of Canada- (CADDAC) Choose from a number of presentations filmed over both days.
-You’ll find the list at this link.
+*Best of the Web –2009 and 2010 CADDAC Conferences videos- Look under Educational videos to choose the clips that are most applicable to your needs.
+A wonderful gift from – The Centre for ADD/ADHD Advocacy of Canada- (CADDAC) Choose from a number of presentations filmed over both days.

 The 30 Essential Ideas Every Parent Needs to Know (about ADHD), by Dr. Russell Barkley